taoensso/timbre/README.md

 # Timbre, a (sane) Clojure logging & profiling library

 Logging with Java can be maddeningly, unnecessarily hard.
-Particularly if all you want is something *simple that works out-the-box*. [tools.logging](https://github.com/clojure/tools.logging) helps, but it doesn't save you from the mess of logger dependencies and configuration hell.
+Particularly if all you want is something *simple that works out-the-box*.
 Timbre is an attempt to make **simple logging simple** and more **complex logging reasonable**.
 No XML!

 ## What's In The Box?
  * Small, uncomplicated **all-Clojure** library.